rickweb3/rickweb3/README.md

 [comment]: <> (<p>I currently work at Serpro <a href="google.com">SERPRO</a></p>)

-<p>🌱 I seek to enhance my programming skills every day, specifically in the following technologies: Git, PHP, JavaScript, SQL, PostgreSQL, Laravel, ReactJS, VueJS.</p>
+<p>🌱 I seek to enhance my programming skills every day!
+See which technologies are listed in the skills section. </p>

 <p>🎯 I study the English language every day with the goal of achieving fluency, immersing myself completely in the language.
 Level: Intermediate</p>